SatoshiNakamotoRoot/SatoshiNakamotoRoot/README.md

 The Bitcoin white paper was released on 2008/31/10

 - ⚡ Fun Fact #2: ...
-The first transaction of Bitcoin was made between myself and Hal Finney at BLOCK HEIGHT #170
+The first transaction of Bitcoin was made between [UNKNOWN] and Hal Finney at BLOCK HEIGHT #170

 ...